IanPeake/FatMaxxer/README.md

 - green trace: ⍺1 (values shown multiplied by 100, e.g. 0.75 reads as 75, to share primary axis with HR.)
 - blue trace: artifacts

-Log file output in "external SD"; may not work on Android versions later than 9ish.
+Log file output to "external SD"; may not work on Android versions later than 9ish.
+- rr.log as per HRV Logger format
-- timestamp for artifacts*.log is corresponds to the last processed sample of the window
+- artifacts.log - timestamp for artifacts*.log is corresponds to the last processed sample of the window (watch this space)

 Main issue remaining: Android pauses the app unpredictably.
 Interacting with the app regularly seems to help.
+Proposed solution---persistent notification.

 Based on
 - Marco Altini's Python code